Adi-Sauter/DianaChess/README.md

 To run the code, navigate (via terminal) to the folder 'dianachess' and paste python3 ChessMain.py --agent1 MrRandom --agent2 Agent1 --verbose --use_gui

 This will start a game between our chess agent and a random move agent.
-If you yourself want to play against the agent, replace MrRandom by Human.
+If you yourself want to play against the agent, replace MrRandom by Human, i.e. paste: python3 ChessMain.py --agent1 Human --agent2 Agent1 --verbose --use_gui